-Only one Medical Evidence form (CMS 2728) is expected for each ESRD patient for the entire ESRD treatment period; however, multiple forms may be filed for patients whose insurance eligibility changes due to therapy changes.
+Only one Medical Evidence form (CMS 2728) is expected for most ESRD patient; however, multiple forms may be filed for patients who need to re-gain the ESRD Medicare benefits.
 For example, transplant patients with functioning grafts lose Medicare benefits after three years if ESRD was the sole qualification for Medicare eligibility.
-If such a patient experiences graft failure and returns to dialysis, a second Medical

-Evidence Report must be filed to reestablish Medicare eligibility.
+If such a patient experiences graft failure and returns to dialysis, a second Medical Evidence Report must be filed to reestablish Medicare eligibility.
 Dialysis patients who discontinue dialysis for more than 12 months also lose Medicare ESRD benefits.
 If such a patient returns to dialysis or undergoes a kidney transplant, a second Medical Evidence form must be filed to reestablish Medicare eligibility.